 On an October day in the Rocky Mountains, you will sometimes find stands of quaking aspen trees that stretch for miles, their autumn gold perhaps punctuated here and there by the green of a conifer or two, as if for contrast.
 Elsewhere, this duet of colors may be reversed.
 Either way, when you are in that part of the country, these natural wonders are your frequent companions.
 But it may be best to admire their beauty in nature rather than trying to grow them in your landscaping.

-Botanical Facts, Fall Foliage of Quaking Aspen Trees
+Botanical Facts About Quaking Aspen Trees in Fall

 As if their fall foliage were not enough of a contribution, quaking aspens also have a lovely, whitish-colored bark that is quite smooth when they are young.
 Aspens usually reach a height of 20 to 50 feet at maturity, with a spread of 10 to 30 feet in the canopy.